lnus/hugo-blog/content/haskell_gloss_wsl.md

 - **DISABLE** Native OpenGL
 - **ENABLE** Disable access control

 Press the save config option, and put it somewhere nice.
+You can even put this in your startup folder in order to have it run on startup.

 ### Linux configuration